damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 want to avoid.

-However, as the number of issues and merge requests grow more and more, we should be diligent about rejecting features we will not do.
-It's better for everyone: for the product team so we don't maintain a huge backlog of things we will not do anyway, and for the users who won't have to wait for our feedback indefinitely.
+However, as the number of issues and merge requests grow more and more, we should be diligent about rejecting features we are sure will not do.
+It's better for
+everyone: for the product team so we don't maintain a huge backlog of things we will not do anyway, and for the users who won't have to wait for our feedback indefinitely.

+Note: it's fine to not respond to issues that we think have potential until they gather momentum.

 Feature requests and merge requests can be rejected for the following reasons: